ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 \subsection scenario_storyboard_endconditions EndConditions

 Here the end conditions for the simulation are defined.
-One SimulationTime condition is required, which is the time in seconds, and the rule has to be "greater_than".
+One SimulationTime condition is required, which is the time in seconds, and the rule has to be "greaterThan".
 Any other or additional conditions are not supported.

 Example: